virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

   ]
 }
 ```
-Here:
+where:

 - `buttons` - button parameters array
 - `confirmText` *[optional]* - custom confirmation text for users.
 The default value is *'Are you sure?'*.

 It will be displayed after clicking on the appropriate button for an add-on.
-According to the code above, the text will be:
+According to the code above, the text will be the following.

 <center>![Confirm](/img/Confirm.jpg)</center>